 Benefits Provided.
 Pension benefits are calculated as final average compensation (based on a 5 year period) and multipliers at 2.0%.
 Participants are considered to be fully vested in the plan after 10 years.
 Normal retirement age is 60 with early retirement at age 50 with 25 years of service or age 55 with 15 years of service.
 The plan is closed to new entrants.

 Employees Covered by Benefit Terms.
-At December 31, 2019, plan membership consisted of the following:
+At the December 31, 2020 valuation date, plan membership consisted of the following: